cheery/lever/README.md

 ### Vim adjustments

 You may like correct syntax colors on Vim.
-To do that you may like to create symbolic links so that the vim finds the symbolic links in lever -directory:

-    export LEVER_PATH=/home/cheery/.local/lever
-    ln -s $LEVER_PATH/tools/lever-ftdetect.vim ~/.vim/ftdetect/lever.vim
-    ln -s $LEVER_PATH/tools/lever.vim          ~/.vim/syntax/lever.vim
+To do that, retrieve them from http://github.com/cheery/vim-lever

+There's nice package manager for vim that lets you keep your plugins and syntax files updated called [vim-pathogen](https://github.com/tpope/vim-pathogen)

+These files were earlier in this repository.
+If you had installed these files with symbolic links, you may want to clear those away from `.vim/ftdetect/lever.vim` and `.vim/syntax/lever.vim`.

-To configure gvim to expand tabs:
+To configure vim to expand tabs:

     set expandtab
     set tabstop=4